webmaster-exit-1/customizing-the-shell-prompt/README.md

 chmod +x ~/.bin/myweather
 ```

-Add these color environment variable to your `.bashrc`
+Add these color environment variables to your `.bashrc`

 ```bash
 ##----------------------------------------------------------